hzs0084/Compiler-Construction/design_doc.md

 - `_match(kind, [text])` (consume if matches)
 - `_expect(kind, [text], msg)` (consume or raise `ParserError` with line/col)

-This gives precise, friendly error messages.
+To have precise error messages.

 ### 3.2 AST nodes (core)